Bucket Sync Internals

 Input: Download Once

 rclone sync bucket → VM runs once on startup.
-No supervisor service — the data is static.
+No background service — the data is static.
+When an Azure VM restarts with its managed OS disk intact, rclone reconciles the existing directory and does not transfer unchanged files again.

 Output: Upload Only

-A supervisord service runs rclone copy VM → bucket every ~60 seconds.
+A background service runs rclone copy VM → bucket every ~60 seconds.
 Uses copy (not sync) so multiple jobs can safely write to the same bucket without deleting each other's files.

 Checkpoint: Download Once, Then Upload